 An account manager is a versatile, challenging position, for which you’ll need some specific skills and attributes in order to succeed.

-Once you’ve graduated from university with a bachelor’s degree in business, communications, or marketing, you’ll likely need to spend between at least two to five years in an entry-level sales or customer service position, although the amount of time will vary depending on your level of performance.
+Once you’ve graduated from university with a bachelor’s degree in business, communications, or marketing, you’ll likely need to spend between two to five years in an entry-level sales or customer service position, although the amount of time will vary depending on your level of performance.
 This is an important step along the path, as it will present you with the opportunity to sharpen and refine your interpersonal and communication skills, as well as giving you a taste for the kinds of problems you’re likely to encounter while working as an account manager.
 Once you begin working as an account manager, it’s possible to improve your credentials even further by completing account management-specific courses in various institutions.